The 3 Kinds of Ghosts You Meet on Earth

 Which are legendary and which are real?
 It’s hard to say, but they all seem to fit Kreeft’s description of Purgatorial souls caught between earthly attachments and heavenly freedom.

-The Sallie House on 2nd street is another Atchison tourist spot — and another kind of “ghost.”
+The second kind of ghost is not a ghost at all, but demonic.
+The Sallie House on 2nd street is another Atchison tourist spot — and probably an example of this kind of “ghost.”

 The little white house is said to house an impish spirit who torments male residents.
 Cable television ghost hunters claim to have filmed scratch marks appearing out of nowhere on a man’s flesh in the house.